xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 and a set of other problem-specific constraints \\(\mathcal{C}\\)

-## Variants
+## Instantiation

-Under the above general definition, it's flexible to define different variants with different designing concerns.
+Under the above general definition, it's flexible to define different instantiations with different designing concerns.

 ### Maximizing interaction coverage